 Let’s face it.
 Spending money is more fun than saving money.
 Spending money on things you want, when you can afford it, can feel empowering and give you a sense of accomplishment.
 Conversely, saving money can feel like a chore and can feel limiting.
 Saving is often equated with having less, or cutting back.

-But there are ways that you can save money without sacrificing your soul or overall happiness.
+There are ways that you can save money without sacrificing your soul or overall happiness.

 Every day you make a choice about what to spend money on.
 Yes, some of the things you spend money on are needs, like rent and food, but a lot of it is wants as well.